t-kalinowski/RFI/README.md

 The 2018 Fortran language standard expanded support for interfacing C and Fortran.
 One of the additions is the introduction of *C descriptors*, a data structure for passing arrays between C and Fortran.
-This package takes advantage of this.
+This package takes advantage of that.

 In contrast with `.Fortran`, R arrays are not passed as naked pointers, but as *C descriptors* that contain information about rank, shape, element size, type, and memory stride of the array that the Fortran routine can access directly.
-This means that arguments for passing the size or rank of arrays is no longer needed, which should lead to cleaner, simpler Fortran code.
-Additionally, logical types are now supported directly.
+This means that additional arguments for passing the size or rank of arrays are no longer needed, which should lead to cleaner, simpler Fortran code.
+Additionally, logical and raw types are now supported directly.

 Currently supported type conversions are: